matttrenary/mr30/projects/index.md

 - No dissent on call but want to make sure all voices heard
 - Clarify whether alternative admissions investigation precedes this decision
     - <span style='color:green'>+ Current support of pursuing necessary elements in parallel with varsity</span>

-### Establish initial project timeline
-- Please comment on this outline

 ### Share initial vision thoughts with ~~Club Sports and Development (OUD)~~ <span style='color:green'>+ Rec Sports development team</span>
 - **Seibert** leading creation of short presentation